flyconnectome/flywire_annotations/supplemental_files/Supplemental_files_columns.md

 ## Explanation of columns for `Supplemental_file3_summary_with_ngl_links.csv`
 - `ito_lee_hemilineage` and `hartenstein_hemilineage` provide the hemilineage in ItoLee and Hartenstein nomenclature; note that not all labels exist in the Hartenstein nomenclature.
-- `notes` record some of our observations of select published clones.
+- `notes` records some of our observations of select published clones.
 - `ito_lee_lineage` and `hartenstein_lineage` provide the corresponding lineage names to the hemilineages.
 - `hemibrain_map` contains the rough* mapping of that hemilineage to a hemibrain cell body fiber.
 - `is_hemilineage` contains our best guesses on whether the entry is a hemilineage or not.
-For instance, `H(NT)` means that we guess that this is a hemilineage (instead of a combination of two hemilineages of one lineage) based on the neurotransmitter information from Eckstein et al. 2023.
+For instance, `H(NT)` means that we guess that this is a hemilineage (instead of a combination of two hemilineages of one lineage) based on the neurotransmitter information from Eckstein et al. (2023).
 - `*ngl_link` (``, `left_`, `right_` and `hemibrain_`) columns contain neuroglancer links with the neurons in that hemilineage selected, on that side, and coloured based on the morphological groups.
-Each morphological group is in a separate layer (in addition, flywire and hemibrain neurons are in separate layers).
-There is also a de-selected layer that contains all neuorns in that hemilineage in flywire.
+Each morphological group is in a separate layer (in addition, FlyWire and hemibrain neurons are in separate layers).
+There is also a de-selected layer that contains all neuorns in that hemilineage in FlyWire.
 - `ids_*` (`left`, `right`, `center`, `hb`) colunms contain the neuron ids for that hemilineage in that side.
 - `id_count_*` (`left`, `right`, `center`, `hb`) columns contain the neuron count for that hemilineage in that side.
 - `n_clusters_*` (`left`, `right`, `hb`) columns contain the number of clusters for that hemilineage in that side.
-- `shape_truncated` and `number_truncated` columns contain information on whether the hemilineage is truncated in shape/number in hemibrain.
+- `shape_truncated` and `number_truncated` columns contain information on whether the hemilineage is truncated in shape/number in the hemibrain.

 ## Explanation of columns for `Supplemental_file4_hemilineages_clustering.csv`